migophotos/smartTooltip/README.md

 			}
 		},
 		title: {
-			uuid:	  'unique target id'
+			uuid:	'unique target id',
 			legend: 'Title legend',
 			name:   'Title legend may be defined here also',
 			descr:	'Description'
 			value:  'This text will be shown as description',
 			color:  'state color',
 			link:   'external URL',
-			[titleFormat]: 'title formating string with internal variables, such as $VALUE$, $NAME$, $DESCR$, ....
+			legendFormat: 'title string with internal variables, such as $VALUE$, $NAME$, $DESCR$, ...',
-			[descrFormat]: same as titleFormat string but for second string of text in title section },
+			legendValFormat: 'same as legendFormat string but for second string' },
 		targets: [
 			{